 Transaction volumes - based on average annual growth rate over the five-year forecast period; based on past performance and management's expectations of market development.
-The terminal value was determined using the fifth year projections adjusted by incorporating the weighted average cost of capital (WACC) and the growth rate
+The terminal value was determined using the fifth year projections adjusted by incorporating the weighted average cost of capital (WACC) and the growth rate.

 Discount rates - Discount rates represent the current market assessment of the risks specific to each cash generating unit, taking into consideration the time value of money and individual risks of the underlying assets that have not been incorporated in the cash flow estimates.
-The discount rate calculation is based on the specific circumstances of the Group and its operating segments and is derived from its WACC for the industry which ranges between 9.5% to 12.3% (2020: ranges between 9.4% to 12.3%).
+The discount rate calculation is based on the specific circumstances of the Group and its operating segments and is derived from its WACC for the industry which ranges between 9.5% to 12.2% (2020: ranges between 9.4% to 12.3%).
 The WACC takes into account both debt and equity.
 The cost of equity is derived from the expected return on investment by the Group's investors.
 The cost of debt is based on the interest-bearing borrowings the Group is obliged to service.
 Segment-specific risk is incorporated by applying individual beta factors.
 The beta factors are evaluated annually based on publicly available market data.
-Adjustments to the discount rate are made to factor in the specific amount and timing of the future tax flows in order to reflect a pre-tax discount rate.
+Adjustments to the discount rate.